London: Economy

 London's gross regional product in 2019 was £503 billion, around a quarter of UK GDP.
-London has five major business districts: the city, Westminster, Canary Wharf, Camden & Islington and Lambeth & Southwark.
+London has five major business districts: the City, Westminster, Canary Wharf, Camden & Islington, and Lambeth & Southwark.
 One way to get an idea of their relative importance is to look at relative amounts of office space: Greater London had 27 million m2 of office space in 2001, and the City contains the most space, with 8 million m2 of office space.
 London has some of the highest real estate prices in the world.
-London is the world's most expensive office market according to world property journal (2015) report. the residential property in London is worth $2.2 trillion – the same value as that of Brazil's annual GDP.
-The city has the highest property prices of any European city according to the Office for National Statistics and the European Office of Statistics.
-On average the price per square metre in central London is €24,252 (April 2014).
-This is higher than the property prices in other G8 European capital cities; Berlin €3,306, Rome €6,188 and Paris €11,229.

-The City of London
+City of London

-London's finance industry is based in the City of London and Canary Wharf, the two major business districts in London.
-London is one of the pre-eminent financial centres of the world as the most important location for international finance.
+London's finance industry is based in the City of London and Canary Wharf, the two major business districts.
 London took over as a major financial centre shortly after 1795 when the Dutch Republic collapsed before the Napoleonic armies.
-For many bankers established in Amsterdam (e.g. Hope, Baring), this was only time to move to London.
+This caused many bankers established in Amsterdam (e.g. Hope, Baring I'm), to move to London.
 Also, London's market-centred system (as opposed to the bank-centred one in Amsterdam) grew more dominant in the 18th century.
 The London financial elite was strengthened by a strong Jewish community from all over Europe capable of mastering the most sophisticated financial tools of the time.
-This unique concentration of talents accelerated the transition from the Commercial Revolution to the Industrial Revolution.
-Writing about capitalism and the utility of diversity in his book on English society, French philosopher Voltaire expounded upon why England at that time was more prosperous in comparison to the country's less religiously tolerant European neighbours:
+This economic strength of the city was attributed to its diversity.